 1. Black Eggplant

-Fun fact(s): Eggplants (or aubergine for our European and British friends) have so many different varieties both in shape and color.
-The term “eggplant” itself originated in reference to a type of white eggplant which really looks like white eggs, as you can see in my List of 35 White Vegetables with Pictures!
+Fun fact(s): Eggplants have numerous varieties in shape and color.
+The term “eggplant” originated from white varieties that resembled white eggs, as you can see in my List of 35 White Vegetables with Pictures!

 Uses: As it also absorbs flavor well, it is a great meat replacement in vegetarian in vegan dishes.
-In fact, that is also my favorite way to use eggplants.
-I’ve had great success using it in making a Japanese eggplant teriyaki bowl, and roasting them like in my harissa eggplant!
+Two of my favorite ways to use them are in a Japanese eggplant teriyaki bowl and roasting them like in my harissa eggplant!

 2. Black Tomatoes